-- No vehicle access is to be provided from Villawood Place, with the exception of the portion of Villawood Place north of site at 3-5 Howatt Street and 882-890 Woodville Road, Villawood. - 2.
-Service areas, substations and refuse collection should not be provided on the Villawood Place frontage, with the exception of the portion of Villawood Place north of site at 3-5 Howatt Street and 882-890 Woodville Road, Villawood. - 3.
+- 1. No vehicle access is to be provided from Villawood Place, with the exception of the portion of Villawood Place north of site at 3-5 Howatt Street and 882-890 Woodville Road, Villawood. - Service areas, substations and refuse collection should not be provided on the Villawood Place frontage, with the exception of the portion of Villawood Place north of site at 3-5 Howatt Street and 882-890 Woodville Road, Villawood. - 3.
 To integrate adequate car parking and servicing access without compromising street character, landscape or pedestrian amenity and safety. - 4.
 Open car parking areas should be landscaped with trees to reduce the impact of hard paving and summer sun. - 5.
 Vehicle access is to be provided from service lanes where existing or proposed. - 6.
 Car parking is to be provided in an underground basement, or where appropriate, sleeved with active uses to main street frontages. - 7.
 The Council owned grade parking in existing location on 9 Kamira Court, Villawood will remain and be revitalised with public domain works and a new green through link. - 8.
 Access to business and residential premises must be retained to allow appropriate delivery and service vehicles to support the centre. - 9.
-All major development will require on site loading, unloading to provide freight and servicing demands of the site.
+Vehicular access must be consistent with Figure 6 below.